Total TimePrep: 50 min. Bake: 45 min. + standing

 - Remove top piece of waxed paper from remaining pastry circle; invert onto pie.
 Remove remaining waxed paper.
 Trim, seal and flute edge.
 Cut slits in top; brush with cream.

-- Bake 45-50 minutes or until crust is golden brown.
+- Bake until crust is golden brown, 45-50 minutes.
 Cover edges loosely with foil during the last 10 minutes if needed to prevent overbrowning.
 Let stand 10 minutes before cutting.
-Yield: 6 servings.

 Been a very long time since making this dish.
 When my daughter was a youngster she loved this ~~ she's now in her 30's ~~ wonderin' is she remembers this!!